 9 Games Like Outlast: Must Play Survival Horror Games

 Outlast is a roller-coaster ride.
 I decided to check it out myself when I heard about it.
-Almost half an hour later, I yelled at top of my lungs as a headless torso swung out right at my face.
+Almost half an hour later, I yelled at the top of my lungs as a headless torso came swinging right at my face.
 It was only a start.
 Things got worse from there as I was continuously running, hiding and sneaking past homicidal maniacs for the next couple of hours in the mental asylum.

 Outlast puts you in the shoes of a reporter who has just gotten the news that something really fishy is going on in an asylum.
 Determined to find out the truth, he grabs his camera and car and heads out alone.
 He soon finds himself trapped inside the walls and must do anything it takes to get out there while capturing everything that is going on in the asylum.